 As you accept the reality of the loss and start to ask yourself questions, you are unknowingly beginning the healing process.
 You are becoming stronger, and the denial is beginning to fade.
 But as you proceed, all the feelings you were denying begin to surface.

 Anger is a necessary stage of the healing process.
 Be willing to feel your anger, even though it may seem endless.
 The more you truly feel it, the more it will begin to dissipate and the more you will heal.

-There are many other emotions under the anger and you will get to them in time, but anger is the emotion we are most used to managing.
+There are many other emotions under the anger and you will get to them in time, but anger is the emotion you are most used to managing.
 The truth is that anger has no limits.

-It can extend not only to your friends, the doctors, your family, yourself and your loved one who died but also to God.
+It can extend not only to your friends, the doctors, your family, yourself, and your loved one who died but also to God.
 You may ask, “Where is God in this?
 Underneath anger is pain, your pain.

 It is natural to feel deserted and abandoned, but we live in a society that fears anger.
 Anger is strength and it can be an anchor, giving temporary structure to the nothingness of loss.